kkotsias/kkotsias/README.md

 - 👋 Hi, I’m Konstantinos Kotsias
-- 👀 I’m interested in coding, cybersecurity and filmmaking!
+- 👀 I’m interested in frontend dev and filmmaking!
-- 🌱 I’m currently learning Java, C++, Web 2.0 and Kotlin.
+- 🌱 I’m currently learning ReactJS and C#.
 - 💞️ I’m looking to collaborate on Web3 content.